 - Raw fruits and vegetables.
 You can have vegetables that are cooked or canned.

-- Whole kernel corn
+- Whole kernel corn, including canned corn.

-- Potato skins
+- Potato skins.

 The Day Before Your Procedure

-- Don’t eat any solid foods.
+- Do not eat any solid foods.

 You can drink as many clear liquids as you like between each step of your bowel preparation.
 Stop drinking clear liquids at midnight.

-|Drink||Do Not Drink|
+|OK to Drink||Do Not Drink|

 Step 1: Bisacodyl tablets

-Anytime in the morning before 11:00am, take 2 (5 milligram) bisacodyl tablets.
+Anytime in the morning before , take 2 (5 milligram) bisacodyl tablets.

 - Take them with 1 (8-ounce) glass of clear liquids.

-- Don’t chew or crush them.
+- Do not chew or crush them.

-Step 2: First bottle of magnesium citrate
+Step 2: First half of the MiraLAX mixture

 - You may want to drink it with a straw to lessen the taste.